Emreacikay/IsbikeMapProject/README.md

 What Isbike Map does ?

-It is basically a location based map project that shows isbike(bike rental company) stations on the map to the user.
+-It is basically a location based map project that shows isbike(bike rental company) stations on the map to the user.
 We can say an admin panel type of project but there is a map on the website.
 You can service only the map with users to see them or you let them edit its up to you.
 When you edit a data, it will update itself on the map instantly.
 For example, let's say you changed coordinates of a station then it will automatically pop up in the new coordinates with same infos.

-You can edit the data, add a new station or delete one.
+-You can edit the data, add a new station or delete one.
 To be able to do this operations you must first register then login so a token based auth works and let's the user change data.

 API does the auth, token and database operations.